martinvonk/SPEI/README.md

 This list of scientific literature is helpful as a reference to understand the context and application of drought indices.

-1. B. Lloyd-Hughes and M.A.
+1. Lloyd-Hughes, B. and M.A.
 Saunders (2002) - A Drought Climatology for Europe.
 DOI: 10.1002/joc.846
-2. S.M.
-Vicente-Serrano, S. Beguería and J.I.
+2. Vicente-Serrano, S.M., S. Beguería and J.I.
 López-Moreno (2010) - A Multi-scalar drought index sensitive to global warming: The Standardized Precipitation Evapotranspiration Index.
 DOI: 10.1175/2009JCLI2909.1
-3. J.P.
-Bloomfield and B.P.
-Marchant, B. P. (2013) - Analysis of groundwater drought building on the standardised precipitation index approach.
+3. Bloomfield, J.P. and B.P.
+Marchant (2013) - Analysis of groundwater drought building on the standardised precipitation index approach.
 DOI: 10.5194/hess-17-4769-2013
-4. A. Babre, A. Kalvāns, Z. Avotniece, I. Retiķe, J. Bikše, K.P.M.
+4. Babre, A., A. Kalvāns, Z. Avotniece, I. Retiķe, J. Bikše, K.P.M.
 Jemeljanova, A. Zelenkevičs and A. Dēliņa (2022) - The use of predefined drought indices for the assessment of groundwater drought episodes in the Baltic States over the period 1989–2018.
 DOI: 10.1016/j.ejrh.2022.101049
+5. Vicente-Serrano, S. M., J. I. López-Moreno, S. Beguería, J. Lorenzo-Lacruz, C. Azorin-Molina, and E. Morán-Tejeda (2012).
+Accurate Computation of a Streamflow Drought Index.
+Journal of Hydrologic Engineering.
+American Society of Civil Engineers.
+DOI: 10.1061/(asce)he.1943-5584.0000433
-5. E. Tijdeman, K. Stahl and L.M.
+6. Tijdeman, E.,  K. Stahl and L.M.
 Tallaksen (2020) - Drought characteristics derived based on the Standardized Streamflow Index: A large sample comparison for parametric and nonparametric methods.
 DOI: 10.1029/2019WR026315
-6. Carrão.
+7. Carrão.
 H., Russo, S., Sepulcre-Canto, G., Barbosa, P.: An empirical standardized soil moisture index for agricultural drought assessment from remotely sensed data.
 DOI: 10.1016/j.jag.2015.06.011s

 ### Publications
 These are scientific publications that use and cite this Python package via [Zenodo](https://doi.org/10.5281/zenodo.10816741):